1jour1vin

 About the wine:

-Over the past few vintages, the team at Beau-Séjour Bécot has openly challenged itself to extract the very essence of its beautiful terroir, the heart of which lies on the Saint-Émilion plateau.
+Over the past few vintages, the team at Beau-Séjour Bécot has openly reevaluated its approach to extract the very essence of its beautiful terroir, the heart of which lies on the Saint-Émilion plateau.
 Following the clear rise in quality over the past two years, the transformation is undeniable.
-We find the brilliance of the fruit, the fresh and invigorating aromatics that are now typical of the estate, but with added density, depth, and substance, all carried by a limestone-driven vibrancy that defines the terroir’s identity.
-The crispness gives way to juiciness, with exquisite work on the finesse of the tannins.
+We find the brilliance of the fruit and the fresh, invigorating aromas that have become the estate’s hallmark, but with added density, depth, and body—all underpinned by a limestone-driven vibrancy that defines the terroir’s identity.
+The crispness gives way to juiciness, with beautifully refined tannins.
 Remarkable!

 Yves Beck